GoogleChrome/developer.chrome.com/site/en/docs/multidevice/android/intents/index.md

 - JavaScript timer tried to open an application without user gesture.

-Note that `S.<name>` is a way to define string extras. `S.browser_fallback_url` was chosen for backward compatibility, but the target app won’t see browser_fallback_url value as Chrome removes it.
+Note that `S.<name>` is a way to define string extras. `S.browser_fallback_url` was chosen for backward compatibility, but the target app won't see browser_fallback_url value as Chrome removes it.

 ## Examples